Fall Semester Frequently Asked Questions

 Q: What is the process if I am coming to campus?

-If you are coming for one of our limited number of in-person courses, or to use the campus resources listed below, please use the main door into the Fine Arts building (near front parking lot #2 and the bus drop-off).
+If you are coming for one of our limited number of in-person courses, or to use the campus resources listed below, please use the College Services Entrances (door #1 by Parking Lot #1).
 It is the only available entrance to campus buildings.
 A Public Safety officer will monitor the entry and ask you to sign in and present your ID when you enter the building.
-As of July 13, any person entering any campus buildings is required to wear a face covering in all public areas.
-On July 25, Governor Walz issued an executive order stating Minnesotans must wear face coverings in indoor businesses and indoor public settings.

 Q: Will I be safe if I am attending an in-person course in the fall?